-The company was so embarrassed when this went public they decided to launch a replacement battery programme for its loyal clients.
-You can read all the Ts and Cs yourself but to make things simple, I have listed the main points you would need to understand if you own an apple phone which has a low performing battery…..
+The company was so embarrassed when this went public they decided to launch a replacement battery program for its loyal clients.
+You can read all the Ts and Cs yourself but to make things simple, I have listed the main points you would need to understand if you own an Apple phone which has a low performing battery…..

 1. Replacement battery for $29 or R429.78 inc vat